On Threefolds Isogenous to a Product of Curves: Group theoretical description and Invariants of Threefolds Isogenous to a Product

+From now on, when we consider a realization $\big(C_1 \times C_2 \times C_3\big)/G$ of a threefold isogenous to a product $X$, we assume it is minimal.
+However, it is not possible to assume that the action of $G$ is {absolutely faithful}.

 We shall associate to a threefold isogenous to a product $X$ certain algebraic and numerical data.
 According to Riemann's existence theorem, to each action $G/K_i\to \Aut(C_i)$ corresponds a generating vector $V_i$ for $G/K_i$ of type $T_i$; note that only the type $T_i$ is uniquely determined.
-According to Corollary \ref{stabsetV}, it holds
+By Corollary \ref{stabsetV} the stabilizer set $\Sigma_{V_i}$ is the set of element of $G$ admitting at least one fixed point on $C_i$.
+Therefore the freeness of the $G$-action on the product is reflected by the condition that the triple $(V_1,V_2,V_3)$ is \textit{disjoint}: